HugoXOX3/PythonBitcoinMiner/README.md

 # Android&IOS

-The ways I find out to run this miner on Android and IOS is the run a Linux Terminal on them like Termux & Ish
+The ways I find out to run this miner on Android and IOS is to run a Linux Terminal on them like Termux & Ish

 ---
 Android